 Data engineers, who are perpetually strapped for time, spend far too long responding to data questions that could easily be answered by well-maintained, up-to-date data lineage and documentation.
 Data lineage and documentation can provide data analysts with a comprehensive view of how the data has evolved from its raw form to its analytics-ready state, while improving data literacy across the organization.
 This enables data engineers to spend less time explaining their logic.
 Data analysts can easily understand the source and dependencies of the data they are working with.

 We talk to data teams daily that are extremely lean.
 Whether you work in an enterprise or startup, you can find yourself and a few data professionals responsible for a mammoth project.
 We highly recommend finding a community of experts so you can lean on your peers for additional support and best practices.
-You can join dbt Slack Community and join channels like #tools-fivetran to ask questions and share your best practices.
+You can join the dbt Slack Community and join channels like #tools-fivetran to ask questions and share your best practices.